Thai name: Surnames

-The "Surname Act of 1913" decreed that "married woman can bear her husband's surname or keep her maiden name" (Clause 6 of the act).
+The Surname Act of 1913 also decreed that married women can either bear her husband's surname or keep her maiden name (in Clause 6).
 A woman's right to choose her surname ended in 1941 with the passage of the "Personal Name Act 1941".
 The law forced women to use their husband's surname after marriage (Clause 13).
 The Personal Name Act of 1941 was revised in 1962.
-The 1962 law allowed a divorced woman to resume her maiden surname (Clause 13 of the "Personal Name Act 1962").
+The 1962 law allowed a divorced woman to continue using her maiden surname (Clause 13 of the Personal Name Act 1962).
 A widow could keep her husband's surname or could revert to her maiden surname (Clause 14).
 The Personal Name Act 2002 gave a married woman the right to use her maiden name or assume her spouse's surname.
 She has to choose one or the other when the marriage is registered.
 A couple also has the right to use a different surname.